 Avram’s beloved brother Sveta, and his family, still live in Serbia so are unable to visit their relative.
 Shockingly, they weren’t told about Avram’s plight until four years after he had been convicted.
 Not only was this personally devastating but it meant that they couldn’t testify in his defense.
 In the end, only two people did.

 Avram is currently held at Ely State Prison.
-Ely is a four hour drive away from Las Vegas and not a thing lies in between the two cities other than three gas stations, meaning that personal, and even legal, visits for those at Ely are few and far between.
+Ely is a four-hour drive away from Las Vegas and not a thing lies in between the two cities other than three gas stations.
+As a result, personal - and even legal - visits for those at Ely are few and far between.

 Health care at the prison is atrocious.
 It is, in fact, so bad that the ACLU has brought a lawsuit against the prison, after an investigative report described the conditions as being “as horrific as any we have ever seen".